 o Chromium: Mate's quicklaunch icon for chromium has weird command-line arguments for compatibility with Netflix and Amazon Prime Video (see right-click -> properties -> command) making the settings dialog crash.
 To edit chromium's settings, start chromium from the command line without any options - at least not with the ones used by the quicklaunch icon.

-o Further Distributions: with the release of the Pinebook Pro not only the default Debian was available, but also Ubuntu, Chromium OS and Android 7.1.
+o Further Distributions: with the release of the Pinebook Pro not only the preinstalled Debian was available, but also Ubuntu, Chromium OS and Android 7.1.
 Over time more and more distributions will become available.
 Trying them out is fun and as they can be conveniently booted from micro SD cards.
 They all require at bare minimum a 8 GB micro SD card.
 Larger micro SD cards are not necessary as the home directory on the eMMC can be mounted (either automatically in /etc/fstab or manually later on) and re-used.

-This section was written after owning the Pinebook Pro for 4 months.
+Long Term Review 1 from March 1.
+2020 after owning the Pinebook Pro for 4 months.

-What concerns me a lot is the battery and that it is used when contected to main power.
+What concerns me a lot is the battery and that it is used when connected to main power.
 These permanent discharge/charge cycles can not be good for the battery and there are not even replacement batteries available.

 The audio whine is annoying and a 14" screen is too small to look at all day long.
 Both annoyances could be worked around by connecting a modern hdmi monitor on the USB-C port (if there were not these small things that do not work out of the box).

-You are welcome to PM me corrections on the Pine64 forum.
+You are welcome to PM me corrections on the pine64 forum.
 My user id is 11475.